shreyasminocha/offline-finding/README.md

 # Offline Finding

+> [!WARNING]
+>
+> Little-to-none documentation and testing.
+Proceed at your own risk.

 ## CLI

 Make sure to set the environment variables listed in `.env.example`.
 For the time being, we generate these with [FindMy.py](https://github.com/malmeloo/FindMy.py).
 Using FindMy.py's `account.json`: